-Participants must be employed on the last day of the Plan Year and have completed 1,000 Hours of Service during the Plan Year to receive the Nonelective Contribution.
+• If you are employed on the last day of the Plan Year, you will share if you completed at least 1,000 Hours of Service during the Plan Year.

 Your share of the contribution.
 The nonelective contribution will be "allocated" or divided among participants eligible to share in the contribution for the Plan Year.